The Piper at the Gates of Dawn: Legacy

 "When I first heard their music, I wasn't terribly impressed," recalled then-EMI employee Alan Parsons.
 "I was working at [EMI's headquarters] Hayes and the Piper at the Gates of Dawn album came to me for duplication.
 And I was thinking if this was to be the music of the future, I wasn't looking forward to it.
 But, like a lot of stuff, you get to like bits of it over a long period."

 In 1999, Rolling Stone gave the album 4.5 stars out of 5, calling it "the golden achievement of Syd Barrett".
 In 2003, it was ranked number 347 on the magazine's "The 500 Greatest Albums of All Time", maintaining that rank in the 2012 update and climbing to number 253 in the 2020 reboot of the list.

-Q described the album as "indispensable" and included it in their list of the best psychedelic albums ever.
-It was also ranked 40th in Mojo's "The 50 Most Out There Albums of All Time" list.
-In 2000, Q placed Piper at number 55 in its list of the 100 greatest British albums ever.

 The Piper at the Gates of Dawn is hailed as a psychedelic masterpiece and LSD is named as a direct influence.
-AllMusic called it one of the greatest psychedelic albums of all-time, and described it as "full of colorful, childlike, distinctly British whimsy, albeit filtered through the perceptive lens of LSD," adding that "Barrett's catchy, melodic acid pop songs are balanced with longer, more experimental pieces showcasing the group's instrumental freak-outs."
+AllMusic called it one of the greatest psychedelic albums of all time, and described it as "full of colorful, childlike, distinctly British whimsy, albeit filtered through the perceptive lens of LSD," adding that "Barrett's catchy, melodic acid pop songs are balanced with longer, more experimental pieces showcasing the group's instrumental freak-outs."

-James E. Perone says that Piper became known as a concept album in later years, because listeners wanted to play it all the way through rather than pick out a favourite song.
-While Beatles biographer Philip Norman agrees that Piper is a concept album, other authors contend that Pink Floyd did not start making concept albums until 1973's The Dark Side of the Moon.
+James E. Perone says that The Piper at the Gates of Dawn became known as a concept album in later years, because listeners wanted to play it all the way through rather than pick out a favourite song.
+While Beatles biographer Philip Norman agrees that The Piper at the Gates of Dawn is a concept album, other authors contend that Pink Floyd did not start making concept albums until 1973's The Dark Side of the Moon.
 Author George Reisch called Pink Floyd the "undisputed" kings of the concept album, but only starting from Dark Side.
 In July 2006, Billboard described The Piper at the Gates of Dawn as "one of the best psychedelic rock albums ever, driven by Barrett's oddball narratives and the band's skill with both long jams and perfect pop nuggets".

+In the book 101 Essential Rock Records, music historian Jeff Gold suggested that Pink Floyd "ultimately invented progressive rock in one fell swoop" with the album.